symbol/symbol-docs/source/guides/network/supernode-enrollment.rst

 * `localhost:3000/node/info <http://localhost:3000/node/info>`__: Node's health.
 * `localhost:7880/metadata <http://localhost:7880/metadata>`__: Agent's report.

-And then check again that they are accessible through your public host name:
+And then check again that they are accessible through your public host name.

-* `myNodePublicHostName:3000/chain/info <http://myNodePublicHostName:3000/chain/info>`__: Node's connection to the network.
-* `myNodePublicHostName:3000/node/info <http://myNodePublicHostName:3000/node/info>`__: Node's health.
-* `myNodePublicHostName:7880/metadata <http://myNodePublicHostName:7880/metadata>`__: Agent's report.